harshith-netizen/gesture-control-myosa/README.md

 python gesture_receiver.py
 ```
 ### 3.Use During Presentations
 -Open PowerPoint or any compatible presentation application.
 -Keep gesture_receiver.py running in the background.
 -Use the gesture device to:
-      ^Move to the next or previous slide
+      ^Move to the next or previous slide.
       ^Navigate up and down within slide content
       ^Enter presentation mode (F5)
       ^Exit presentation using ESC gesture
       ^Perform zoom in and zoom out operations
       ^Navigate left, right, up, and down within zoomed slide content
 ---